 Nothing more, nothing less.

-And they've already rate it doesn't influence.
+They've already written it doesn't influence.

-So doesn't that say to everybody else?
+So doesn't that say to everybody else, shut your mouth?

-A lot of these people that have these security clearances, and this is the secret in in the swampy Washington, D.C., they have them and they keep them because it's profitable for them after they leave government.
+A lot of these people that have these security clearances, and this is the secret in the swampy Washington, D.C., they have them and they keep them because it's profitable for them after they leave government.

-When I am requested to sit on an advisory board, let me ask you one question.
+Profitable Paris, when I am requested to sit on an advisory board, let me ask you one question.

 How much do you think I'm paid to do that at the request of the U.S. government?